 Our founder, and current owners are highly respected figures in the outdoor education and guiding industry.
 They are also founders, curriculum developers or directly involved with various levels of National and International guide training and search and rescue training organizations in the United States.
 When you're in the wilderness or mountains with us you're with trained professionals, some of the best in the industry!
 More information on our guides and staff can be found by scrolling down.

 Joey has been guiding for many years and is an essential part of the Outdoor Adventure & Education industry in the United States.
 He helped create this industry with the US Department of Labor in 2013/2014.
 He is a co-founder of the American Hiking Guides Association (Mountain Leader Program) which has established itself in the United States as the governing body for training and certification for hiking and backpacking guides (Mountain Leaders).
 He was the Secretary of the Board for the Professional Climbing Guides Institute (PCGI) for 2 consecutive terms from 2014 until 2018 and was a member of their Board of Directors for 2 consecutive terms from 2011 until 2014.
 Joey is a co-founder, Chief, Technical Team Leader and head instructor for Bayshore Search & Rescue, a wilderness ground search and rescue team in Central New Jersey.
-He is also a co-founder of the Mid-Atlantic Mountain Rescue Team which is now run by various State Police agencies in the Mid-Atlantic US.
+He is a co-founder of the Mid-Atlantic Mountain Rescue Team which is now run by various State Police agencies in the Mid-Atlantic US.
+He also works as a contractor with several Federal law enforcement agencies as a Wilderness & Remote Rescue Specialist.